-HEALTH RESOURCES AND SERVICES ADMINISTRATION (HRSA)

-TITLE VII AND TITLE VIII HEALTH PROFESSIONS PROGRAMS
+HEALTH RESOURCES AND SERVICES ADMINISTRATION (HRSA) TITLE VII AND TITLE VIII HEALTH PROFESSIONS PROGRAMS

 CSWE urges the Committee to provide \$520 million in FY 2015 for the health professions education programs authorized under Titles VII and VIII of the Public Health Service Act and administered through HRSA, which is equal to the FY 2012 enacted level.
-HRSA's Title VII and Title VIII health professions programs represent federal programs designed to train health care providers in an interdisciplinary way to meet the health care needs of all Americans, including the underserved and those with special needs, including expanding minority representation in the health care workforce.
-The Title VII and Title VIII programs, for which social workers and social work students are eligible, provide loans, loan guarantees and scholarships to students, and grants to institutions of higher education and non-profit organizations to help build and maintain a robust health care workforce.
+HRSA's Title VII and Title VIII health professions programs represent federal programs designed to train health care providers in an interdisciplinary way to meet the health care needs of all Americans, including the underserved and those with special needs.
+These programs also serve to increase minority representation in the health care workforce through targeted programs that improve the quality, diversity, and geographic distribution of the health professions workforce.
+The Title VII and Title VIII programs provide loans, loan guarantees and scholarships to students, and grants to institutions of higher education and non-profit organizations to help build and maintain a robust health care workforce.
+Social workers and social work students are eligible for funding from the suite of Title VII health professions programs.

-In the 2010 reauthorization of the Title VII and Title VIII programs, a new Title VII program was authorized in the Patient Protection and Affordable Care Act (P.L.
-111-148), which recognized the severe shortages of mental and behavioral health providers within the health care workforce.
+The Title VII and Title VIII programs were reauthorized in 2010, which helped to improve the efficiency of the programs as well as enhance efforts to recruit and retain health professionals in underserved communities.
+Recognizing the severe shortages of mental and behavioral health providers within the health care workforce, a new Title VII program was authorized in the Patient Protection and Affordable Care Act (P.L.
+111-148).
 The Mental and Behavioral Health Education and Training Grants program provides grants to institutions of higher education (schools of social work and other mental health professions) for faculty and student recruitment and professional education and training.
 The program received first-time funding of \$10 million in the final FY 2012 appropriations bill.
 The President's FY 2015 budget request would continue to support the program at HRSA and also through a partnership with the Substance Abuse and Mental Health Services Administration (SAMHSA) to expand the mental health workforce by almost 3,500 professionals focused on transition-age youth (16-25).
 CSWE urges the Committee to maintain funding at HRSA for this critically important program at the highest level possible in FY 2015 and include schools of social work as eligible entities.
 CSWE supports the proposed expansion of the program but encourages the committee to be inclusive of non-youth populations needing mental and behavioral health services and not to reduce the scope of the original intent of the program through the expansion.